Potty training is a major milestone. Get the facts on timing, technique and handling accidents.By Mayo Clinic Staff

 - Ditch the diapers.
 After a couple of weeks of successful potty breaks and remaining dry during the day, your child might be ready to trade diapers for training pants or underwear.
 Celebrate the transition.
 Let your child return to diapers if he or she is unable to remain dry.
 Consider using a sticker or star chart for positive reinforcement.

 If your child resists using the potty chair or toilet or isn't getting the hang of it within a few weeks, take a break.
 Chances are he or she isn't ready yet.
 Pushing your child when he or she isn't ready can lead to a frustrating power struggle.
 Try again in a few months.

 Nap time and nighttime training typically takes longer to achieve.
 Most children can stay dry at night between ages 5 and 7.
 In the meantime, use disposable training pants and mattress covers when your child sleeps.

 - Stay calm.
 Don't scold, discipline or shame your child.
 You might say, "You forgot this time.
 Next time you'll get to the bathroom sooner."

 - Be prepared.
 Keep a change of underwear and clothing handy, especially at school or in child care.

-If you have questions about potty training or your child is having difficulties, talk to your child's doctor.
+If your child seems ready for potty training but is having difficulties, talk to your child's doctor.
 He or she can give you guidance and check to see if there's an underlying problem.

 - Berkowitz CD.
 Toilet training: In: Berkowitz's Pediatrics: A Primary Care Approach.
 5th ed.
 Elk Grove Village, Ill.: American Academy of Pediatrics; 2014.